 Social media.
 Customers are increasingly turning to social media to voice their impressions of your health care services and patient and other customer support.
 They may provide this information through social interactions you mediate or through independent or customer-initiated means.
 All of these can be valuable sources of information for your organization.
+Negative commentary can be a valuable source for improvement, innovation, and immediate service recovery.
 Organizations need to become familiar with vehicles for monitoring and tracking this information.

 Customer and market knowledge.
-Knowledge of patients and other customers, patient and other customer groups, market segments, former patients and other customers, and potential patients and other customers allows you to tailor health care service offerings, support and tailor your marketing strategies, develop a more patient- and other customer-focused workforce culture, gain patients and other customers, evolve your brand image, and ensure long-term organizational success.
+Knowledge of patients and other customers, patient and other customer groups, market segments, former patients and other customers, and potential patients and other customers allows you to tailor health care service offerings, support and tailor your marketing strategies, develop a more patient- and other customer-focused workforce culture, gain patients and other customers, evolve your brand image, and ensure long-term organizational success